- What is TraceMyIP.org?

 • Who visits my website?

-• How often a visitor changes his or her IP address and what content attracts them the most?
+• How often a visitor changes an IP address and what content attracts visitors the most?

-• Is my hosted on Internet business profitable for the website traffic it receives?
+• Is my Internet business profitable for the website traffic it receives?

 • How do I check how many people are on my website right now?

 • Is my website popular on social networks?

 • Do I get enough likes and credit from the traffic I receive on Facebook and other social networking sites?